SachinRam18/STUDY_NOTES/AI_ML/ML.md

 > **OLS finds the best-fitting line by minimizing the squared difference between actual and predicted values.**

+"Out of all possible straight lines, find the line that is closest to all the actual data points."

 ### Gradient Descent

 An iterative optimization algorithm used to minimize the cost function by updating parameters in the direction that reduces the error.